Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

-To evaluate the applicability of the proposed approach, we estimated the mass of $150 \; \mathrm{nm}$ \ce{SiO2} nanoparticles (NPs) electrostatically adsorbed on a flat QCM surface at coverages, $\theta$, ranging from 1 to 54\%.
+To experimentally evaluate the applicability of the proposed approach, we first estimated the dry mass of $150 \; \mathrm{nm}$ \ce{SiO2} nanoparticles (NPs) electrostatically adsorbed on a flat QCM surface at coverages, $\theta$, ranging from 1 to 54\%.
 We also disentangled the liquid-related contribution to $\Delta D$ from the contribution associated with the attachment between the NPs and the surface.
-The latter was explored to gain new insights into the postulated influence of surface crowding of NPs on the stiffness of the attachment between each NP and the surface\cite{Johannsmann2009}.
-In addition, we extend the applicability of the approach beyond adsorbed NPs by quantifying the dry mass of adsorbed humic acids (HAs), a highly hydrated\cite{Armanious2014} and permeable\cite{Duval2005} natural polymeric material composed of supramolecular assemblies of relatively small molecules, ranging from $\simeq 200$ to $2500$ Da (Ref.\ \citen{Sutton2005}) with key environmental importance, due to the role they play in, among others, transport of microbes\cite{Armanious2016}, suppression of the release of green-house gases\cite{Klupfel2014} and photochemical oxidation of pollutants\cite{Latch2006}.
+The latter was explored to gain new insights into the postulated influence of surface crowding of NPs on the stiffness of the attachment between each NP and the surface \cite{Johannsmann2009}.
+We also explored this approach for adsorption of carboxylated $70 \; \mathrm{nm}$ gold (Au) NPs, as well as PEGylated Au NPs, to positively charged flat surfaces.
+For these experiments, we have varied the stiffness of the linker between the Au NPs and the surface by either varying the ionic strength of the solution or the length of the PEG linker.
+Then we tested the applicability of the approach on flexible biological NPs by assessing the dry mass of lipid vesicles tethered to supported lipid bilayer (SLB) by DNA linkers.
+The similarity in structure and properties of lipids vesicles to exosomes and enveloped viruses make them ideal models for assessing the applicability of the approach on biological nanoparticles.
+Finally, we extended the applicability of the approach beyond NPs by quantifying the dry mass of adsorbed humic acids (HAs), a highly hydrated \cite{Armanious2014} and permeable \cite{Duval2005} natural polymeric material composed of supramolecular assemblies of relatively small molecules, ranging from $\simeq 200$ to $2500$ Da (Ref.\ \citenum{Sutton2005}) with key environmental importance, due to the role they play in, among others, transport of microbes \cite{Armanious2016}, suppression of the release of green-house gases \cite{Klupfel2014} and photochemical oxidation of pollutants \cite{Latch2006}.